caseinpoint/caseinpoint.github.io/README.md

 Value), and decided to play around with that.

-Since Hue is an angle between 0° and 360°, I started by caclulating the angle of the position of the mouse to the center of the page, and setting that as the H value for the background color.
+Since Hue is an angle between 0° and 360°, I started by caclulating the angle between the line from the position of the mouse to the center of the page and the x-axis, and setting that as the H value for the background color.

 Saturation and Value are both percentages, but I wanted different approaches for generating those numbers.